NSOUMYA20/AtliQ-Hardwares-Consumer-Goods-SQL-Insights/README.md

 - Solving business questions using SQL
 - Analyzing product growth, sales performance, customer discounts, channel contribution, and manufacturing cost variations
 - Converting SQL outputs into clear insights for management
 - Presenting findings in a structured and professional presentation

 ## Repository Structure
 📂 Dataset – AtliQ Hardware SQL database
 📂 SQL_Queries – 10 SQL files for each business request
 📂 Presentation_PDF – Final management-level insight presentation
 📂 Resources – Metadata and ad-hoc request descriptions

-## What’s Included
-- SQL queries for all 10 ad-hoc requests
-- Complete dataset used for the analysis
-- A final PPT summarizing insights, trends, and key findings
-- Original problem statement and metadata for reference

 ## How to Use This Repository
 1. Import the SQL file from the Dataset folder